Electa-Git/Z-tool/README.md

 ## Usage
 A generic usage of the package can be summarized in the following steps:
-1. Add the Z-tool PSCAD library to your PSCAD project[^1]
+1. Add the Z-tool PSCAD library to your PSCAD project
 2. Place the tool's analysis blocks at the target buses and name them uniquely
 3. Define the resulting connectivity of the scan blocks
 4. Specify the basic simulation settings and frequency range for your study